dervishe-/f-droid-web/README.md

 THANKS TO:

 * [azrdev](https://github.com/azrdev) we now have a mostly complete german language pack
-* [Peter Serwylo](https://github.com/pserwylo) we now have a complete templating system
+* [Peter Serwylo](https://github.com/pserwylo) we now have a complete templating system and a beautiful bootstrap theme :)

 MISC: